 After a car accident, one of the tasks you will need to complete before obtaining financial recovery is to determine fault.
 Texas is a traditional tort-based state, meaning you will seek reimbursement for your damages from the party at-fault for causing your car accident.
-You or your lawyer will need to determine and prove fault before you can receive fair compensation for your medical bills, property repairs, lost wages, and other damages.
+You or your personal injury lawyer will need to determine and prove fault before you can receive fair compensation for your medical bills, property repairs, lost wages, and other damages.

 Different authorities can determine fault for a car accident at different stages of the claims process in Texas.
 The first is the police.
 Police officers are often the first to the scene of a car accident.
 They can document and record important information about the wreck and its cause, such as official photographs of the crash scene, notes about the at-fault driver, and statements from eyewitnesses.
 If the driver appears intoxicated or drowsy, for example, the responding police officer may document this in an official crash report.